spleen1981/retroarch-kodi-addon-CoreELEC/README.md

 # RetroArch Kodi add-on for CoreELEC
-This script creates a RetroArch add-on for Kodi from Lakka sources for CoreELEC (Amlogic devices).
+This project builds a RetroArch add-on for Kodi from Lakka sources for CoreELEC (Amlogic devices).
 Resulting builds have been tested on CoreELEC versions from 19 to 22 both for arm and aarch64.

 # Add-on usage